-S = College Performance BS = Benchmark
+S = College Performance

+BS = Benchmark for Sixth Form Colleges

 Curriculum Developments

 The College is a provider of 'distinct 16-19 provision', as described in the DfES guidelines 'Principles underpinning the organisation of 16-19 provision'.

 The most substantial areas of work are in Science and Mathematics, Business Studies, Public Services Information and Communication Technology, Sports, Leisure & Tourism, Visual Arts, Performing Arts & Media, Humanities and English & Communications.